Stanley, West Yorkshire: Geography and amenities

-Stanley consists of the main village and neighbouring areas including Lee Moor, Lane Ends, The Grove and Stanley Ferry.
-Sometimes Bottom Boat is considered part of Stanley, although it is considered a separate place by the 2011 United Kingdom census.
+Bottom Boat is considered part of Stanley, although it was counted as a separate place by the 2011 United Kingdom census.

 The area has a number of commercial premises and corner-shops.
-It has a few pubs including The Wheatsheaf, Bar Stanley, Stanley Ferry and The Travellers and is also home to St Peters School, Stanley Grove School, Kingsland School, Stanley Surgery and a large community centre.
+It has a few pubs including The Wheatsheaf, Stanley Ferry and The Travellers and is also home to St Peters School, Stanley Grove School, Kingsland School, Stanley Surgery and a large community centre.
 Stanley has a couple of fish and chip shops, and a few other takeaway food outlets.
-There is a cafe in the village near to Stanley Marsh nature reserve.

 Stanley is home to the Stanley Marsh nature reserve which is a site consisting of varied terrain including a lake.
 The reserve is situated on the site of a former colliery, (see Lake Lock Rail Road).

-The Anglican parish church, St. Peter's, a large dominant building, was constructed in 1822 at a cost of £12,000 and opened on 6 September 1824.
-It was demolished in 2014 and consultations are taking place within the local community regarding the use of the land.
-A landscaped public garden is one option being considered.
+The Anglican parish church, St Peter's, a large dominant building, was constructed in 1822 at a cost of £12,000 and opened on 6 September 1824.
+It was demolished in 2014.
+A landscaped public garden was built (ongoing as of 2023) along with the resiting of the war memorial and a pit wheel commemorating the local miners.

 Sports

 Stanley also plays host to the Stanley Falcons, a successful cricket team who play in Division One of the Central Yorkshire Cricket League.
 Stanley Rangers ARLFC, an amateur rugby league team who play in National Conference League Division Two.

 Stanley Rodillians RUFC Ltd is based at Manley Park on Lee Moor Road and currently play in the Yorkshire 4 league.

-Following the collapse of a previous project for a new stadium in 2009, due to an objection by Leeds City Council regarding use of greenbelt land, Wakefield Trinity Wildcats will (planning permission permissive) be looking to move to a new stadium by 2015.
+Following the collapse of a previous project for a new stadium in 2009, which was partly to be built on the site of the former Newmarket colliery, due to an objection by Leeds City Council regarding use of greenbelt land, Wakefield Trinity were (planning permission permissive) looking to move to a new stadium by 2015.